chanchantang/todo/README.md

 - Add checkbox for completion (this is a binary option, need to decide whether to have only 'Not started' and 'Completed' or all three)

 - Make it pretty
+    - Add new font (apple?)

+- Move add task stickied to the bottom of the div

 - Add local storage

 ### Issues
 - When adding new tasks within a certain category, the default category for the task should be that
+- Background image is taking too long to load, solutions: change image, lazy loading?, etc

 ### Bugs
 - When updating the category of a task, it is not instantly removed from being displayed
+- Handle task/categories that go over the space limit

 ### Extra Features